AnthonissenBert/Notes/Shiraak.md

 Shiraak the Assimilator
-Reigned as long as the cascade has happened older than the previous civilation
+Reigned as long as the cascade has happened older than the previous cavillation